Policies, Guidelines & Resources

 - Internship postings must meet the definition and criteria established for internships by the National Association of Colleges and Employers (NACE).
 For more information, please see the internship guidelines.

-- Positions requiring or asking employees to market products/services on the UT Austin campus.
+- Positions requiring or asking interns/employees to promote/market products/services and/or collect student information on the UT Austin campus are prohibited.
 Examples include campus brand ambassador and similar positions.

-- Fee-based programs.
+- Positions requiring a fee are prohibited.
 Examples include fee-based training programs, fee-based placements or positions requiring the purchase of supplies or a training kit.

-- Postings advertising events, services or programs (e.g., career fairs, test prep, etc.).
+- Positions advertising events, services or programs (e.g., career fairs, test prep, mentorship programs, etc.).

 Liberal Arts Career Services welcomes career-related and professionally-oriented internships from any industry or sector.
 When evaluating internships posted in our BTT Gateway system for approval, we consider the points below.
 For details on these points, please visit our Recruiting Interns page.